koraytug/ParkingSystem_Backend/README.md

-# Parking Lot NodeJs backend example for Platogo
+# Parking Lot NodeJs backend example

-this project has been developed for backend part of Parking Lot codding challenge.
+this project has been developed for backend part of Parking Lot .

 ## Installation and Setup Instructions